-Faculty can apply for seed funds to support innovative research and collaborative conferences.
+Faculty can apply for funds to support innovative research and collaborative conferences.

 All PI-eligible Cornell faculty in the social sciences are eligible to apply for these awards.
-Those not already an affiliate of the CCSS will be required to affiliate when they apply.
+Those not already affiliated with CCSS will be required to affiliate when they apply.

 CCSS Research Grants